top of page

 Timber dividers work—but aluminium dividers work better, longer, and cost less over time.

 The value of aluminium isn’t just about the material.
-It’s about: - Same upfront cost as timber plywood options - Zero maintenance and replacement costs - Compliance with Australian regulations (ADR 42) - Meeting NHVR Load Restraint Guide 2025 requirements - Complete WHS documentation for business use - Universal fit technology (Australian Registered Design No. 202418410) - Lifetime durability and transferability - Australian-made quality from Queensland
+It’s about: - Cheaper upfront cost as timber plywood options - Zero maintenance and replacement costs - Compliance with Australian regulations (ADR 42) - Meeting NHVR Load Restraint Guide 2025 requirements - Complete WHS documentation for business use - Universal fit technology (Australian Registered Design No. 202418410) - Lifetime durability and transferability - Australian-made quality

 Ready to Upgrade to Aluminium?

-DivideUte offers: - Competitively priced: $349 (TubDivider) / $372 (TrayDivider) - 30-day money-back guarantee (risk-free trial) - 1-year warranty against defects - Free shipping Australia-wide on orders over $198 - Australian-made in Rockhampton, Queensland - Complies with ADR 42 and meets NHVR Load Restraint Guide 2025 - Complete WHS documentation package included
+DivideUte offers: - Competitively priced: $499 (TubDivider) / $399 (TrayDivider) - 30-day money-back guarantee (risk-free trial) - 1-year warranty against defects - Free shipping Australia-wide - Australian-made in Rockhampton, Queensland - Complies with ADR 42 and meets NHVR Load Restraint Guide 2025 - Complete WHS documentation package included

 Frequently Asked Questions